IraShy/book-compass/README.md

 > **Work in progress** - Core features are functional but the project is actively being developed and
 > enhanced.

+## Project Overview

-A RESTful API for personalised book recommendations powered by AI.
-Users can manage their book reviews and receive book suggestions based on their reading preferences.
+Book Compass (backend) is a RESTful API service for personalised book recommendations.
+Users can create and manage book reviews, and the system uses Google's Gemini AI to generate book suggestions based on their reading history and preferences.

+### Use Cases

+- Create and manage book reviews with ratings (1-10 scale)
+- Generate AI-powered book recommendations based on review history
+- Search for books using Google Books API
+- Manage user accounts with secure authentication
+- Track reading history and preferences

 ## Features

+### Core Functionality

-- **User Authentication** - Secure JWT-based registration and login
+- **User Authentication & Management**: secure JWT-based registration, login, logout, and session management
+- **Profile Control**: update username, email, change password, and delete account
+- **User Privacy**: each user's data is isolated - reviews and recommendations are private and not shared between users
-- **Book Management** - Search and add books via Google Books API
+- **Book Discovery**: search and retrieve books via Google Books API integration, with LRU caching for performance
-- **Review System** - Create, read, update, and delete book reviews
+- **Review System**: create, read, update, and delete book reviews with ratings (1-10 scale)
-- **AI Recommendations** - Get personalised book suggestions using Google Gemini AI
+- **AI-Powered Recommendations**: generate personalised book suggestions using Google Gemini AI based on review analysis
-- **Private Experience** - Each user's reviews and recommendations are completely isolated
+- **Recommendation History**: view and manage all your AI-generated book suggestions with explanations

+### Technical Features

+- **Book Caching**: LRU cache system for optimised book data retrieval
+- **Database Management**: automated schema setup and seeding for development and testing
+- **Health Monitoring**: health checks for database, Google Books API, and Gemini AI services
+- **Logging**: Winston-based structured logging with request tracking and error monitoring
+- **Data Validation & Security**: input validation, SQL injection prevention, and secure password handling
+- **Private User Experience**: complete data isolation between users with no cross-user data sharing

 ## Table of Contents